Tips for Taking Kids to Disney World

 Strollers

-When you look back at photos of Walt Disney World in the 1970s, 1980s, or even early 1990s as we often do, you notice far (FAR!) fewer strollers scattered all around the parks.
-This isn’t because more children are visiting now, it’s because a greater segment of children are using strollers.
-When we’ve visited the Paris and Asia parks, we’ve noticed shockingly lower use of strollers by guests at the international parks.
+When you look back at photos of Walt Disney World from past decades, you notice far fewer strollers.
+This isn’t because more children are visiting now–it’s because a greater segment of children are using strollers.
+When visiting the international parks, we’ve noticed shockingly lower use of strollers by guests.
 There are still strollers, but not nearly as many.
-I assume a big part of this has to do with the active lifestyles of Europeans and Asians as compared to Americans, but that’s just a guess.
+Part of this might be due to the active lifestyles of Europeans and Asians as compared to Americans, but that’s just a guess.

 Anyway, our first piece of advice when advance planning would not be to plan on renting a stroller for older kids, but would instead be to work on increasing their stamina before the trip.
 Strollers are just as much a hassle as they are a convenience, so why take one if you really don’t need it?
 Of course, this won’t be practical advice for everyone, and we recognize that.

 Reader Rhonda B. agrees: “Have your child walk.
 We took our children to Disney back in the days when children were not obese, went outside to play, and exercised.
 They were 2 and 4 years old….now 22 and 24 (currently a cast member).
 My youngest, age 2, did just fine.”